 We conduct our research and development programs internally and also through strategic relationships that we enter into with third parties.
-As of December 31, 2012, our internal research and development efforts are conducted by a team of four scientists and engineers each of whom we either employ directly or engage as a consultant.
+Currently, our internal research and development efforts are conducted by a team of nine scientists, engineers, and technicians each of whom we either employ directly or engage as a consultant.

 In addition to our internal research and development efforts, we enter into cooperative research and development relationships with leading academic institutions.
 We have entered into development relationships with other companies for the purpose of identifying new applications for our alloys and establishing customer relationships with such companies.
 Some of our product development programs are partially funded by our customers.
 We are also engaged in negotiations with other potential customers regarding possible product development relationships.
-Our research and development expenses for the years ended December 31, 2012, and 2011 were \$0.943 million and \$1.1 million, respectively.
+Our research and development expenses for the years ended December 31, 2013, and 2012 were \$1.16 million and \$0.94 million, respectively.